 **Who became my ex-mother-in-law so long ago I doubt either of us even remember what the other looks like, although I sure as heck remember that toffee

-***Author of On Food and Cooking: The Science and Lore of the Kitchen, which may be the single most comprehensive and wonderful book on food geekery ever written
+***Author of On Food and Cooking: The Science and Lore of the Kitchen, which may be the single most wonderfully comprehensive book on food geekery ever written